By Michael Lanza

-See my blog’s feature stories “Best of Yosemite, Part 1: Backpacking South of Tuolumne Meadows,” about the 65-mile first leg of that grand tour of Yosemite, and “Best of Yosemite, Part 2: Backpacking Remote Northern Yosemite,” about the 87-mile second leg.
+See my blog’s feature stories “Best of Yosemite: Backpacking South of Tuolumne Meadows,” about the 65-mile first leg of that grand tour of Yosemite, and “Best of Yosemite: Backpacking Remote Northern Yosemite,” about the 87-mile second leg.
 Both stories have many photos, videos, and details on planning each hike—in however many days you’d like to take (most backpackers would probably take six to eight days on them).
-Like most stories at The Big Outside, a paid subscription (costing as little as $5) is required to read these two; click the blue button below for more information.
+Like most stories at The Big Outside, a paid subscription (costing as little as $5) is required to read these two stories in full, including some basic trip-planning information.

 Yosemite accepts backcountry permit applications 24 weeks (168 days) in advance of the date you want to start backpacking.
 That means that for starting on a date in mid-July, you should submit your application in late January.

-But you can still get a backpacking permit for this summer, even without a reservation.
-For each trailhead, 60 percent of available permits can be reserved in advance, while the remaining 40 percent are available on a first-come, first-served basis no earlier than 11 a.m. the day before your hike begins, as long as permits are available.
-See my “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit” and the feature stories linked above for more about permits.
+But you can still reserve a backpacking permit for this summer.
+For each trailhead, 60 percent of available permits can be reserved in advance, while the remaining 40 percent are normally available on a walk-in, first-come basis no earlier than 11 a.m. the day before your hike begins, as long as permits are available.

 Click here now for my e-guide “The Best Backpacking Trip in Yosemite.”